-In-kind donations consist of Foundation staff salaries and benefits, office space, and other donated goods and facilities received from Blue Shield, an affiliate of the Foundation.
-Donated goods are recorded at estimated fair value when received, and donated services received from Blue Shield employees are recorded at the cost recognized by Blue Shield.
+In-kind donations consist of Foundation staff salaries and benefits, office space, and other donated facilities received from Blue Shield, an affiliate of the Foundation.
+Donated services received from Blue Shield employees are recorded at the values recognized by Blue Shield.
+Donated use of office space is valued based on the Foundation's proportional share of rent and common area maintenance charges paid by Blue Shield.